Parents' 10 least useful baby products

 Nappy stackers cost between £5 and £20.
 But most modern nappy boxes and bags are designed to dispense nappies one at a time in a tidy and convenient way – and it can be much less hassle just to take your nappies straight from the box.

-In August 2016, Which? asked 2,000 parents of children aged five and under about the baby products they have bought or used.
-We asked them to rate products on a scale of 1 to 10 for usefulness, excluding three core products: pushchairs, car seats and high chairs.
+In February 2017, Which? asked 1,046 parents of children aged five and under about the baby products they have used.
+We asked them to rate products on a scale of 1 to 5 from least useful to most useful.
+This excludes three core products: pushchairs, car seats and high chairs.